Updated July, 14 2022 | Ben Hastil

 1. Leverage mission statement and impact

-Leverage your nonprofit’s mission statement and the impact that your nonprofit makes by including a statement in your job posts about the difference a candidate would make in the position and its important to your mission, clients, and the community.
+Leverage your nonprofit’s mission statement and the impact that your nonprofit makes by including a statement in your job posts about the difference a candidate would make in the position and its importance to your mission, clients, and the community.

 2. Explain acronyms and terminology